KRFOSS/kali-docs/virtualization/install-virtualbox-host/index.md

 ### Preparation

-Before trying to install VirtualBox, please make sure your version of Kali Linux is [up-to-date](/docs/general-use/updating-kali/), and if required, reboot the machine:
+Before trying to install VirtualBox, please make sure your version of Kali Linux is [up-to-date](/docs/general-use/updating-kali/), our [apt sources are properly set](/docs/general-use/kali-linux-sources-list-repositories/#default-network-repository-value) and if required, reboot the machine:

 ```console
 kali@kali:~$ sudo apt update